sushobhansen/aci-python-workshop/README.md

 ## Running a Notebook
 If you installed Anaconda, open the Anaconda Prompt, navigate to your directory, and use the `jupyter notebook` command.
 If you choose to use the terminal, follow the same steps on the terminal.
 Both methods will launch Jupyter Notebooks in your browser.
 From there, you can create a new Notebook.

+## Running Python Remotely
+If you prefer not to install anything on your computer but would rather run Python remotely from your browser, you can use the Online IDE from [Repl.it](https://repl.it/languages/python3).
+This doesn't always work very well though.
+Any other online IDE that you find should be OK too.